7 Best Offline Password Managers in 2024: Just Updated

 Dashlane offers strong security alongside really helpful and unique extras.
 It works fully offline, and although it stores data in the cloud, it has never been breached.
 Even if it were, it follows a strict zero-knowledge protocol, meaning your data is encrypted and useless to anyone without your master password.
 Additionally, it has been audited and ISO 27001 certified.

 Dashlane offers intuitive offline access.
 The web app works right from your browser, both online and offline.
-All it requires for offline access is that you’ve previously logged in on the device and registered it on your account.
+As long as your account isn’t set up to require 2FA with every login, you can access Dashlane on any device you’ve previously used without an internet connection.
 Any changes you make to your personal information are automatically synced the next time you’re connected, which is a pretty intuitive process.

 Dashlane has a pretty good password generator — it generates passwords between 4 and 40 characters that includes a mix of letters, numbers, and symbols.
-That said, I wish it had a smart password generator like 1Password.
+That said, I wish it could generate easy-to-remember passphrases like 1Password.

 I also really like Dashlane’s password strength auditing.
 It evaluates your passwords and alerts you if they’re weak, reused, or compromised.
 This feature, combined with Dashlane’s powerful password generator, ensures that your passwords remain strong and secure.